ethereum/devp2p/discv5/discv5-wire.md

 assume 64-byte signature size and 33 bytes of (compressed) public key size.

 `authdata` starts with a fixed-size `authdata-head` component, followed by the ID signature, ephemeral public key and optional node record.

 The `record` field may be omitted if the `enr-seq` of WHOAREYOU is recent enough, i.e. when it matches the current sequence number of the sending node.
+If `enr-seq` is zero, the record must be sent.

     authdata      = authdata-head || id-signature || eph-pubkey || record
     authdata-size = 15 + sig-size + eph-key-size + len(record)